 Coach registration fee (per coach): $AU 100.00 (inc. GST)

-The 2018 Moot problem will be released on Monday 6 August.
-It will be posted here and will be sent to the relevant registered university team contacts.
+The 2018 Moot problem can be found HERE.
 Melbourne Law School thanks the Solicitor-General of the Commonwealth of Australia, Dr Stephen Donaghue QC, for writing the 2018 Moot problem.

 The 2017 Moot problem can be found here.
 Melbourne Law School thanks the Honourable Justice James Edelman of the High Court for writing the problem.